thaleswillreis/GameListAPI/README.md

 ## Issues encountered

-The code may encounter issues when running using different versions of languages ​​and libraries.
+The code may encounter issues when running using different versions of languages and libraries.
 Make sure that the versions listed in the "Required Dependencies and Versions" item are correctly installed.

 ## Contribution